lwsjs/lws/README.md

 Listening at http://mba4.local:8000, http://127.0.0.1:8000, http://192.168.0.200:8000
 ```

-The file system from the current directory will now be available to explore at `http://127.0.0.1:8000`.
+The current directory will now be available to explore at `http://127.0.0.1:8000`.

 Install and use logging middleware.
 Note the `lws-` prefix is optional when supplying module names to `--stack`.